e-dant/watcher/README.md

 `die` kills the `watch`.
 If a `callback` is given, `die` will invoke it immediately before death.

+The `event` object is used to pass information about filesystem events to the (user-supplied) callback given to `watch`.

 The `event` object will contain the:
  - Path -- Which is always relative.
-  - Path type -- one of:
+ - Type -- one of:
+   - dir
-    - File
+   - file
-    - Directory
+   - hard_link
-    - Symbolic Link
+   - sym_link
-    - Hard Link
+   - watcher
-    - Unknown
+   - other
  - Event type -- one of:
+   - rename
-    - Create
+   - modify
-    - Modify
+   - create
-    - Destroy
+   - destroy
-    - OS-Specific Events
+   - owner
-    - Unknown
+   - other
  - Event time -- In nanoseconds since epoch

-So, passing `watch` a string and a lambda would work well.

-`watch` will happily continue watching until it is asked to stop or it hits an unrecoverable error.
+The `watcher` type is special.

+Events with this type will include messages from the watcher.
+You may recieve error messages or important status updates.

 ### Your Project